Coherent-Partners/spark-ts-sdk/docs/readme.md

 const { SparkClient: Spark } = require('@cspark/sdk');
 ```

-To avoid confusion and maintain consistency across the examples used in the SDK
+To maintain consistency across the examples used in the SDK documentation, the ESM
-documentation, the ESM format will be used in all the code snippets.
+format will be used in all the code snippets.
+For brevity, the import statement
+may be omitted in some cases.

 ### Spark URI Locator

-You may notice by now that `folder` and `service` when combined form a
+You may notice by now that `folder` and `service` names when combined form a
 base identifier to locate a resource in the Spark platform for a particular
 environment and tenant.
 I term this _Service URI_ locator.